vibferreira/RStudies/README.md

 # RStudies
-Repo dedicated to my studies in R
+Repo dedicated to my studies in R.